hcsalmon1/TypeGo/README.md

 **Q. Why did you make TypeGo?**

-  A. Believe it or not, this actually started as a joke project and then became feasible the more I worked on it.
+  Believe it or not, this actually started as a joke project and then became feasible the more I worked on it.
   Go uses ':=' style inferred types all the time, so it may as well not even be a statically typed language, as it removes most of the benefits.
   I joked about making 'TypeGo', to actually make it statically typed.
 Like Typescript and Javascript.
   I also decided to decided to fix other problems in the language too.